 What always frustrated me about Mint (and sometimes Quicken) was the transaction management.
 So far, I've found Personal Capital to be excellent at correctly managing all imported transactions from my brokerages.
 For one asset, they didn't get the symbol (due to the fact it is in a transfer company, not a brokerage), but I was manually able to input the symbol.

 To me, it is always important to know how a company offering a free service makes money.
 And Personal Capital makes money by promoting their financial advisers to help you with your portfolio.
 Their goal is to eventually get you as an asset management client - and once you cross $100,000 in assets, you can expect their advisors to begin calling you and encouraging you to meet with them to review your portfolio.

 Personal Capital Cash

-In June 2019, Personal Capital announced Personal Capital Cash.
+Personal Capital recently announced Personal Capital Cash.
 This is a cash management account, and it acts like a high yield savings account.

-As of June 13, 2019, the Personal Capital Cash account yields 2.30% APY - which is a very compelling offer.
+The Personal Capital Cash account yields 0.05% APY - which is a very compelling offer.
 The account is also FDIC insured, and since it's a cash management account, there are no transaction limits on deposits or withdrawals.